TiloW/SimplePanorama/readme.md

 ### Adding Hotspots
 You can add hotspots to a panorama after it has finished loading.
 Here we add a circle and a rectangle.
-As you can see, we can embed any html-elements inside of the hotspots.
+As you can see, one can embed any html-elements inside of the hotspots.
-THe circle methods takes html-content, x,y and radius.
-A rectangle must be provided html-content, left, top, width and height.
+The circle methods takes html-content, x,y and radius.
+A rectangle function call must be provided with html-content, left, top, width and height.
 ```javascript
 new SimplePanorama({
   'selector':  '#myPanoContainer',